tylerlong/kickstart/README.md

 - What's the main differences between Yeoman and kickstart?
     - A boilerplate project for Yeoman (they call it a generator project) must be a Node.js module.
 Kickstart doesn't have this requirement.
         - Yeoman could generate projects for all kinds of languages but the boilerplate/generator project must be Node based.
 So developers who don't write JavaScript might have difficulty authoring a boilerplate/generator project.
     - Kickstart is much simpler than Yeoman.
-In the other hand, it doesn't have as many features as Yeoman.
+On the other hand, it doesn't have as many features as Yeoman.
 Kickstart is pretty new and it is still under development.

 ## How it works